 This is something many of us forget that we can do or may even feel ashamed that we need to do it, but you will see on this website we have tabs on the left-hand side that let you change the background colour of the site, plus buttons to increase and decrease the size of the text.
 Give it a play and you might be surprised at the positive difference it can make.

 Following on from adjusting the text size on your pc, tablet, phone, is to adjust the text size in the browser display, because let’s face it – some trendy websites are hard to read.
 Google how to do this for your browser, it’s very simple, and could make the world of difference to your eye strain.

-- Sign up for our beta testing colour contrast validation tool.
-Our tool gives you an objective, individualized coloured background for your laptop or pc.
-Having the correct coloured background reduces the colour contrast to a comfortable ratio for you, and as one of our beta testers has said – soothes your eyes!
+Our optimiser gives you an objective, individualised coloured background for your laptop or PC.
+Having the correct coloured background reduces the colour contrast to a comfortable ratio for you, and as one of users has said – soothes your eyes!